What is CAPI (Conversion API)?

 | Category | Purchase | Match your conversion type |

-After creating the conversion action, note the Conversion Action ID — you'll need this for the API upload.
+After creating the action, note the Conversion Action ID from the URL or the API.
+You will need it in this format for upload requests:

 API Requirements

-- Developer token — Request via Google Ads API Center
+- Developer token — Request via your Google Ads account under Tools & Settings → API Center

-- OAuth 2.0 credentials — From Google Cloud Console
+- OAuth 2.0 credentials — Service account or web app credentials from Google Cloud Console

-- Customer ID — Your Google Ads account ID (without dashes)
+- Customer ID — Your Google Ads account ID without dashes (e.g.

 Conversion Upload Payload